Tusharedith/Agritech/README.md

     <h1>AgriTech Web Platform</h1>

    <h2>Overview</h2>
-    <p>This project is an Agriculture Web Platform designed to assist farmers and agricultural stakeholders with crucial information and predictions.
+    <p>This project is an AgriTech Web Platform designed to assist farmers and agricultural stakeholders with crucial information and predictions.
 The platform provides three main features:</p>
     <ul>
         <li><strong>Crop Prediction</strong>: Suggests the most suitable crops to plant based on environmental factors.</li>
         <li><strong>Crop Yield Prediction</strong>: Estimates the potential yield of crops to help in planning and resource management.</li>